GeovanyMendess/travel_A/README.md

 $ cd web
 $ yarn start
 ```
-Then the browser will automatically acess the homepage by a default door
+Then the browser will automatically acess the homepage by a default door.

-Now open a new prompt at project_travel_A and use
+Now open a new prompt at project_travel_A and use:
  ```
  $ cd backend
  $ yarn travel